 Pedagogy courses for graduate student instructors

 The Writing Program offers two courses in writing pedagogy for graduate students who have been hired to teach for the Writing Program or who are training to teach within their own department or program.
-Pedagogies of Writing (Humanities 50000, offered in Spring and Summer quarters), is for graduate students who will be working as Writing Interns in the Humanities Common Core and for students who plan to work as CAs in Humanities Division courses.
-Principles of Teaching Writing (English 50300, offered in Autumn only) is for graduate students who have been hired to teach The Little Red Schoolhouse.
+Pedagogies of Writing (Humanities 50000, offered in Spring and Summer quarters), is for graduate students who will be working as Writing Tutors, Writing Interns in the Humanities Common Core, or CAs in Humanities Division courses.
+Principles of Teaching Writing (English 50300, offered in Autumn only) is for graduate students who have been hired to teach The Little Red Schoolhouse (English 33000).
 Contact your division administrator to see if you are eligible for payment or teaching credit for taking these courses.